8 Best Places To See The Sunset In Oahu

 The beach is made of pristine white sand, and you can enjoy the beautiful blue waves.

-The advantage of catching a sunset at Ala Moana Beach Park is that it is less popular than Waikiki Beach up the road, so the beach is less crowded and slightly more private.
+The advantage of catching a sunset at Ala Moana Beach Park is that it is lesser known than Waikiki Beach up the road, so the beach is less crowded and slightly more private.

 At sunset, you can sit back and enjoy watching the sun diminish in intensity as it casts its long rays across the sea’s surface.